sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-23-The First Rule of Fast Triton Kernels- Coalesce Your Memory Access.md

 Disclaimer - We will get into details of Warps of what and how they are useful in further blogs if you feel any vaccum.
 Just take the above definition as memory point to be used in this blog further.

-Ohkay - Theory is good.
-Lte's see the practical numbers to solidify the case and make it air-tight.
+Ohkay - Theory is good but let's see the practical numbers to solidify the case and make it air-tight.

 ```python
 # === Memory Coalescing with Multiplication ===